 Hopefully, you have friends and family who are willing to do what you need them to so that you can focus on your baby.
 A Meal Train is an excellent way to let people know exactly what you need so that they can help you freely.
 Later, you might appreciate someone holding your baby so that you can shower or sleep, but in the first week visitors should know that your priority is resting and learning your baby.

 If you need more help, your care provider and La Leche League leaders should be able to answer questions and provide support.
 That is what they are there for, so shake away any mom guilt about inconveniencing them.
-They cannot help if you cannot ask.
+They cannot help if you don't ask.
 Additionally, the La Leche League itself may provide a network of supportive moms if you do not have one – or even if you do.

 Reaching out for help is absolutely vital, because postpartum depression is a very real and dangerous problem that can especially take hold if you feel isolated.